 225. Colonial and Revolutionary America

 (3)

-A study in depth of the social and intellectual background of independence, the Articles of Confedertion, and the framing of the Constitution.
+A study in depth of the social and intellectual background of independence, the Articles of Confederation, and the framing of the Constitution.

 226. Civil War and Reconstruction

 (3)

 Causes and consequences of the Civil War with emphasis on the experiences of blacks, white Southerners, and Northerners, and on the issues which prevented the achievement of national unity.

 301; 302.
 (Topics in History)

 (3;3)

 Topics may vary from year to year.
-In the sceond semester, 1975-1976, the topic will be the Organization and Evolution of Family and Society in Pre-Industrial Europe.
-An important part of the course is devoted to recently developed methods of historical analysis, including quantification, historical demography, and family reconstitution.

 305. American Foreign Policy

 (3)

 A history of American diplomacy with emphasis on the expansion of American territory and influence from 1898 to the present.
-Not offered in 1975-1976.

 311; 312.
 History of England

 (3:3)

 First semester: English history from its origins to 1485; Roman Britain; the Anglo-Saxons; Norman and Plantagenet England; Magna Carta, Common Law, and Parliament; rural society and the emergence of London; the Hundred Years War.
 The second semester deals with English history from 1485 to the present; the Tudor Monarchy and the Reformation; revolutions of the seventeenth century; reform movements in the eighteenth and nineteenth centuries; Victorian Imperialism; and the World Wars.

 314. Russian History since 1801

 (3)

 A survey of Russian history with special attention to the roots of revolution and the change from tsarism to communism.
-Not offered in 1975-1976.
+Not offered in 1977-1978.

 317. Economic Development of the United States

 See Economics 317.

 322. Twentieth Century America

 (3)

 Intensive study of selected domestic issues in the history of the United States since 1900.

 323. Twentieth Century Europe

 (3)

 Europe between wars, the rise of totalitarian governments, the United Nations, and the crises of the '40s and '50s.

 330. Afro-American History

 (3)

-Not offered in 1975-1976.

-353; 352; 451; 452.
-Special Studies in History
+351; 352; 451; 452.
+Special Studies in History Special courses or independent projects.

 (1 to 3)

-Special courses or independent projects.

 401. History Colloquium

 (3)

 A seminar in the development of historical techniques and perspectives.
-Under the guidance of a member of the department, each student writes a critical paper on the historiography of a selected topic.
+Under the guidance of a member of the department, each student writes a critical paper on historiography of a selected topic.
 Required of all majors.

 INTERDISCIPLINARY STUDIES (50) Faculty members from the departments involved Interdisciplinary courses have as their purpose the blending of two or more regular academic disciplines within the framework of one course.
-No major offered in this field.
+No major is offered in this field.

-103: 103R.
+103; 103R.
 Introduction to the Liberal Arts

 (3)

 An introduction to the various modes of inquiry, the ideals and ideas, and the issues which together comprise the liberal arts tradition; discussion of significant readings, supplemented by frequent writing and experience in using a college library.
 Completion of this course with a high level of writing proficiency satisfies the college requirement in composition.

 301R; 401R.
 Interdisciplinary Colloquium

 (2)

 An interdisciplinary discussion of some topic of particular interest and significance to the disciplines involved.

-Man and His Environment
+302. Man and His Environment

 (3)

 The biological, sociological, and economic crises of contemporary man; the result of his development of culture as an adaptive mechanism; the impact of increasing resource use, of growing populations, and of affluence on the structure and function of the ecosystem; policies for the preservation of the ecosystem.
 Prerequisites, Biology 111 or 113; Economics 203, 204 (204 may be taken concurrently with permission).

 402. Behavioral and Social Science Colloquium

 (1)

 A discussion of various current problems of society and the world, with special emphasis on the need for multidisciplinary analysis.

 LATIN (51)

 See Foreign Languages.